galenomoon/basics-of-testing-with-jest/README.md

 ## Getting Started

-1. **Clone the Repository**: Start by cloning this repository to your local machine.

-2. **Initialize Your Project**: Use the following commands to set up your project with TypeScript:
+1. **Initialize Your Project**: Use the following commands to set up your project with TypeScript:

    ```bash
    npm init -y